gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 - No unique file format.
 While in Azure Fabric, it is Apache **Parquet** which is supported by SQL(serverless SQL) and python.
 - No specific service for stream data(like KQL in Azure)
 - No vector DB
 - No ML and AI services.
 Datasphere does not support python notebook.
-BTW it said that the python(script) in dataflow has bad performance.
 Don't know why not inetgrate SAP [AICore Services](https://github.com/SAP-samples/azure-openai-aicore-cap-api/blob/main/documentation/01-ai-core-azure-openai-proxy/01-ai-sap-getting-started.md) from BTP into DataSphere.
 - No embedded 3rd party services such as "Databricks", "Chatgpt", "Huggling Face" and etc. They are embedded in [Generative AI Hub](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/generative-ai-hub-in-sap-ai-core) of SAP **BTP**.
 - No SDK (there is Command Line interface though)